UK's FTSE shrugs off Swiss jitters as gold miners rally

 By Sudip Kar-Gupta

-LONDON, Jan 15 Britain's top equity index recovered from jitters caused by Switzerland's unexpected decision on Thursday to end its cap on the value of the franc, and a rise in miners and energy stocks helped lift the market.
+LONDON, Jan 15 Britain's top equity index recovered from jitters caused by Switzerland's unexpected decision to end its cap on the value of the franc, as a rise in gold miners helped lift the market on Thursday.

-Dealers said the SNB's decision had unnerved investors as it raised the possibility of future unanticipated moves by other central banks.
+The blue-chip FTSE 100 index stood 0.9 percent higher at 6,447.39 points going into the close of the session.

-However, the market volatility also drove up the price of gold, a safe haven in times of economic uncertainty, which in turn lifted the shares of gold miners Randgold and Fresnillo.
+Dealers said the SNB's decision had unnerved investors as it raised the possibility of future unexpected moves by other central banks.

-Randgold was the best-performing FTSE 100 stock in percentage terms, rising 6.4 percent, while Fresnillo advanced 4.8 percent.
+However, the market volatility also drove up the price of gold, a safe haven in times of economic uncertainty, which in turn lifted the shares of mining companies Randgold and Fresnillo.
+They were among the best performers on the FTSE 100, rising 6.3 percent and 4.5 percent respectively.

 "We like Randgold.
 The Swiss now have 20 percent greater purchasing power which should be good for gold, which is one of their favourite assets," said Gary Paulin, co-founding partner of equity brokerage Aviate Global.

-A rebound in energy stocks, as the oil price bounced back from near six-year lows, also helped to lift the FTSE, since mining and energy stocks count for around 20 percent of the index's overall market capitalisation.
+A recovery in energy stocks, as the oil price bounced back from near six-year lows, also helped to lift the FTSE 100, since mining and energy stocks count for around 20 percent of market capitalisation.

 "I'd be selling rallies on the market at the moment," said Beaufort Securities sales trader Basil Petrides.
-(Additional reporting by Francesco Canepa; Editing by Mark Heinrich)
+(Additional reporting by Francesco Canepa; Editing by Mark Trevelyan)

 BERLIN Academic advisers to Germany's economy ministry said the European Central Bank's zero-interest rate policy posed grave risks to the financial system.